 Understanding the risks involved in fund investing will help you make an informed decision that takes into account your risk tolerance and preferences.
 The risks that are most likely to have a material effect on a particular Fund as a whole are called "principal risks."
-The principal risks for the Fund have been previously identified and are described below (in alphabetical order).
+The principal risks for each Fund and indirectly, the principal risk factors for the master portfolio(s) in which the Fund invests, have been previously identified and are described below (in alphabetical order).
 Additional information about the principal risks is included in the Statement of Additional Information.